Densf2/python/README.md

-List of required tools and modules to the computer:
+List of required tools and modules:

 Python 3.7.7
-Pip
+Robot framework 3.2.1
-Robot framework
+Selenium2Library 3.0.0
-SeleniumLibrary - for install SeleniumLibrary please use the command: pip install --upgrade robotframework-seleniumlibrary update the selenium Library pip install -U selenium Download the latest chromedriver for running tests and update the PATH
+Chromedriver 81.0.4044.69

 For running tests on the local machine:
 - Pull the repository to your local machine